Skip to main content

 info

 The following steps are also provided in the Vantage Kubernetes agent Helm chart repository.
 See the Helm chart repository for all value configurations.
+If you would like to use a manifest-based option instead, see the section below

 To set up a new Kubernetes agent connection: